Benefit of Using Linked Lists First Best Quick Fits

 READ

-What Are Two Benefits of Being Physically Fit
+What Are Some Health Benefits of Muscle Fitness

 In contrast to the first fit algorithm, the best fit algorithm aims to find the smallest available block that can fulfill the requested size.
 This strategy minimizes wastage by allowing smaller blocks to be efficiently utilized.
 While it may require additional searching compared to first fit, best fit can lead to better memory utilization overall.
 By incorporating best fit into our linked list implementation, we can reduce fragmentation and improve efficiency.